423

 Of course you did.

-So now I’m in a pickle.
-I’m not gonna knock on a grieving widow’s door and be like “hey I’m here to repo your dead husband’s DVR.”
-Not a chance.
+I’m not gonna knock on a grieving widow’s door and say “hey I’m here to repo your dead husband’s DVR.”

 Perfect.
-That means she probably just moved it upstairs and it all still works.
+That means she probably just moved it upstairs, plugged it in, and it all still works.

 Great, so I don’t even get credit for detangling this.
 Whatever.
 I could argue to turn it into a transfer, but that would mean I’d need a signature or a bunch of paperwork… And Mrs. Smith would probably be charged for nothing.
 Forget it.
 Get me out of here.